Warren County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended for a specific period.
-The exact duration varies depending on prior offenses and specific circumstances, but expect a minimum suspension period.
+• BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended.
+Under North Carolina law, this results in an immediate 30-day pre-trial suspension.

 • Temporary Permit Valid Until Hearing or Suspension Begins: At the time of your arrest, you likely received a temporary driving permit.
 This permit is valid until your ALR hearing (if requested) or until the date your suspension officially begins if no hearing is requested or if the suspension is upheld after the hearing.